 Tall plants are called cordon or indeterminate

 These require their side shoots removed – best grown in grow bags

 Bush plants are also called determinate

 They don’t require the removal of their side shoots – best grown in high sided pots and many trailing varieties can be grown in hanging baskets.

-Be safe With Cane Supports
+Be Safe With Cane Supports – Tomato Growing Tips!

 Safety is an issue when using support canes.
 Attach a piece of heavy duty tape to the top of canes in order to see them more easily.
 Canes around three feet are the most dangerous … you bend down to look at your plants more closely and you could lose an eye if you don’t see the end of the cane!